On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Preliminaries.

-In the singular IHS setting, the second cohomology carries a pure Hodge structure (see e.g. \cite[Corollary 3.5]{BL2}), therefore we can define the positive cone $\mathcal{P}$ as the connected component of $\{\alpha \in H^{1,1}(X,\mathbb{R}) : q(\alpha) > 0 \}$ containing a K\"ahler class, and the movable cone $\mathcal{M}(X)$ is defined as the closure of the cone generated by classes of effective Cartier divisors $L$ such that the base locus of the linear series $|L|$ has codimension at least $2$.
+In the singular irreducible symplectic setting, the second cohomology carries a pure Hodge structure (see e.g. \cite[Corollary 3.5]{BL2}), therefore we can define the positive cone $\mathcal{P}$ as the connected component of $\{\alpha \in H^{1,1}(X,\mathbb{R}) : q(\alpha) > 0 \}$ containing a K\"ahler class, and the movable cone $\mathcal{M}$ is defined as the closure of the cone generated by classes of effective Cartier divisors $L$ such that the base locus of the linear series $|L|$ has codimension at least $2$.
 Moreover, we denote by $\mathcal{E}$ the pseudoeffective cone (which is closed and convex).
-In the case of irreducible symplectic manifolds, one can show that the dual of the pseudoeffective cone $\mathcal{E}^{*}$ coincides with the movable cone $\mathcal{M}(X)$.
+In the case of irreducible symplectic manifolds, one can show that the dual of the pseudoeffective cone $\mathcal{E}^{*}$ coincides with the movable cone $\mathcal{M}$, see e.g. \cite[Theorem 7 and Remark 9]{HT}, \cite[Proposition 5.6]{mark_tor} or \cite[Lemma 2.7]{Den}.